Angrycomik/Web-Quiz-Engine/readme.md

 # Web Quiz Engine

-This project is a multi-user web service for creating and solving quizzes, built as a project for **JetBrains Academy (Hyperskill)**.
+This project is a multi-user web service for creating and solving quizzes, built as part of the "Java Backend Developer (Spring Boot)" course on JetBrains Academy (Hyperskill).

 It provides a REST API for user registration, quiz creation, and quiz solving.
 It uses **Spring Boot, Spring Security** for authentication, and **Spring Data JPA** for database persistence.